-Installation angle calibrat ion × State figure Operation method Move to record point Suspend an object with a string so that the string is in the direction of gravity.
+Installation angle calibrat lion X State figure Operation method Move to record point Suspend an object with a string so that the string is in the direction of gravity.
 Move TCP to a point near the upper end of the rope and click Record.
-Record Move × and the second s Move TCP to a reference point and click record Record Move Remeas Sure ulate
+Record Move X Star of Move TCP to a reference point and click record Record Move Remeas Sure Calc sulate